Alfred E. Hierold: Biography

 Hierold was born in Vohenstrauß on 29 December 1941.
-After graduating from high school, he studied theology at the University of Regensburg and the Ludwig Maximilian University of Munich.
+After graduating from high school, he studied theology at the University of Regensburg and LMU Munich.
 After his ordination to the priesthood on 29 June 1967 in Regensburg and a period as a chaplain in Eggenfelden (1967–1968), Hierold obtained a licentiate in canon law on 20 February 1975, followed by his doctorate on 23 February 1978 on the topic of "Foundation and Organization of Church Caritas: with Special Consideration of German Particular Church Law".
 On 1 April 1980, he began teaching at the University of Bamberg, initially as a substitute for the retired Othmar Heggelbacher, whom he succeeded as a full professor on 1 March 1981 to the chair of canon law.

 There, Hierold turned to university politics.
 On 1 October 1983, he became Dean of the Faculty of Catholic Theology for the first time (until 1985).
 He was Vice-President of the University from 18 March 1989 to 30 September 1991 and Rector of the University from 1 April 1992 to 30 April 2000.
 His term of office was marked by the further expansion of the institution, which was only re-elevated to university status in 1979.
 From 1 October 2000 to 30 September 2002, Hierold was again Dean of the Faculty of Catholic Theology.
 At the Benedict XVI Philosophical-Theological College in Heiligenkreuz, he taught canon law from 1983 to 2017 as a visiting professor, later as a full professor.

 In addition to the university, Hierold took on other tasks in the Catholic Church: From 1 February 1983 he was vice-official of the Archdiocese of Bamberg, and from 1985 he was a member of the Missio Commission of the Archdiocese of Bamberg.
 Since 27 September 2001, he had advised Commission XIII of the German Bishops' Conference, which is responsible for Caritas.
 From 2001 he was a member of the Scientific Council of the Catholic Academy in Bavaria.
 Within the framework of the Bologna Process, he was a member of the Commission of the Congregation for Catholic Education from 28 October 2003 and at the same time advised the German bishops on this matter.
 In doing so, he combined church and university political commitment.